Difference Between CFA and CAIA

-CFA vs CAIA – Which is Better?
-Finding oneself confused between two courses can be a nail biting experience.
+Getting confused between two courses can be a nail-biting experience.
 Any decision can turn against you in the future.
-So, what is one expected to do in such a situation.
+So, what is one expected to do in such a situation?
 Does that entirely mean that one should look for a third option?
-That is of course not needed.
-Confusion can be solved with a little bit of straining your eyes with reading exercise and working out your mind with logic and facts.
-So, if you are confused between which course to opt for, CFA exam or CAIA certification, I believe you need to carefully read this article before taking a decision.
+That is, of course, not needed and you can solve confusion with a little bit of straining your eyes with reading exercises and working out your mind with logic and facts.
+So, if you are confused between which course to opt for, the CFA exam, or CAIA certification, I believe you need to read this article before making a decision carefully.

-It is important to choose wisely and especially between a choice like CFA and CAIA, as both is very similar and finds a great deal of takers from professionals determined to establish themselves in the field of investment or financial analysis.
+It is important to choose wisely, especially between a choice like CFA and CAIA, as both are very similar and find a lot of takers from professionals determined to establish themselves in the field of investment or financial analysis.

 What is CFA?